 The Farmer’s Dog recipes are developed with veterinarians to ensure correct proportions of protein, fat, and carbohydrates, and plans are tailored to meet each dog’s unique nutritional requirements.
 To make mealtime simple, recipes come perfectly portioned to ensure your dog consumes the right number of calories per day to stay fit.

 If you think you’d like a husky in your life, check out a husky rescue, or other animal shelter near you.
 The adorable duo pictured near the top of this post are a bonded pair available for adoption (at press time) from Lucky Husky in Arizona.
-The stunning “cover” star of this post (top image) is Obi, another husky who was adopted from the same shelter.

 This article was vetted by a vet.